GershowLab/Chen-Wu-eLife-Drosophila-Image-Capture/README.md

 This software was developed in LabView 2013.
 It requries Labview 2013 (or later) to operate as well as NI Vision Acquisition Software, Vision Development Module, NI DAQmx, and possibly other NI drivers and packages.

-The main vi is "image recorder main panel.vi" in the directory Gershow-Image-Capture-Software\Image Aquisition - Labview\Image Recorder Yes, "Acquisition" is misspelled, but I'm afraid that if I change the directory name, labview will have trouble finding vis
+The main vi is "image recorder main panel.vi" in the directory Image Aquisition - Labview\Image Recorder Yes, "Acquisition" is misspelled, but I'm afraid that if I change the directory name, labview will have trouble finding vis